daisyosebe/e_commerce/README.md

 ## Description
 ```
-After installing needed packages,
+After installing the needed packages,

-User is able connect to a database using Sequelize
+The user can connect to a database using Sequelize

 After entering schema and seed commands

-A development database is created and is seeded with test data
+A development database is created and seeded with test data

 After entering the command to invoke the application,

 The server is started and the Sequelize models are synced to the PostgreSQL database

-When user open API GET routes for categories, products, or tags
+When the API GET routes for categories, products, or tags are opened,

 Then the data for each of these routes is displayed in a formatted JSON